Language selection

 3. Support multilateral action in the Americas to advance global sustainability goals, including fostering economic growth and opportunity.

 A number of Canada’s efforts touch all three of these priorities.
-Canada’s cross-cutting thematic areas are institutional strengthening, human rights, gender issues and indigenous populations, security and public safety, and alignment with the 2030 Sustainable Development Goals.
+Canada’s cross-cutting thematic areas are institutional strengthening, human rights, gender equality and Indigenous populations, security and public safety, and alignment with the 2030 Sustainable Development Goals.

 Canada’s contribution